Several baby rash pictures are categorized below. Only your doctor can correctly...

 If your baby is allergic to your pet, the best bet is to give the pet away for adoption.
 Shaving your pet will not reduce the amount of allergens it produces.
 What you can do, however, is purchase shampoos that help keep the amount of pet dander down, and keep the pet in a different room than where your baby sleeps and spends most of him or her time.

 If your baby is allergic to dust mites, there are a lot of steps that you can take to minimize exposure.
 Buy a new mattress and pillows, or encase them in allergy-proof covers (like these).
 Wash your baby's sheets and blankets in hot water at least once a week.
 Dust furniture, shelves and ledges, and vacuum carpets and clean hardwood floors with natural cleaning products (do all of this while baby is out of the room).
 If possible, replace carpets with hardwood, vinyl or tile flooring.

 If your baby is allergic to mold, there are a few things you can do to help reduce mold in your home.
 Clean bathrooms thoroughly (such as with bleach and water) and keep down the humidity levels, for instance by running a fan after showers and baths or running a dehumidifier (like one from our best humidifier list).
 Always run a dehumidifier in your basement to reduce mold growth.

 Can I give medications to my baby to help with allergies?

-Your doctor may want your baby to take antihistamines, and he or she may also offer you a prescription.
-Most allergy medications are not approved for babies younger than 6 months of age.
+There are medications available, but talk to your child's pediatrician first to see what he or she suggests.
+Most are not approved for babies younger than 6 months of age.